 ┼──────────────────────────┼──────────────────────────────────────┼

-Note that in order to create a managed EIP, you have to provide the required health check parameters.
-Without those parameters, the EIP is created as manual.
+Note that in order to create a managed Elastic IP, you have to provide health check parameters.
+Without those parameters, the Elastic IP is created as manual management type.

-Once the EIP address as been created, you can then attach it to one or more Compute instances.
+Once the Elastic IP address as been created, you can attach it to one or more Compute instances.
 Here is another example from the CLI:

 ┼──────────────────────┼──────────────────────────────────────┼